rubiagatra/rubiagatra/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Clojure(Script), JavaScript, Python Project
-- 📖 In 2021, I will going deep into JavaScript, Elm, Clojure(Script)
+- 📖 In 2021, I will going deep into JavaScript, Elm, Haskell

 ### Talks